openssl/tools/HOWTO-publish-a-release.md

 automation; if you see a problem, check if the web build job has been performed yet, you may have to wait a few minutes before it kicks in.

-Wait for a while for the Akamai flush to work (normally within a few minutes).
+Wait for a while for the CDN flush to work (normally within a few minutes).
 Have a look at the website and news announcement at:

 -   <https://www.openssl.org/>